Primary Care in Low Resource Settings (MIPH5134)

 UNIT OF STUDY

 This unit of study is designed for students who have completed or are working towards a health degree.
-It will assume some clinical background knowledge and aims to prepare students to a basic level for applying public health principles in low resource primary health care settings.
+It assumes some clinical background knowledge and aims to prepare students to a basic level for applying public health principles in low resource primary healthcare settings.
+In the past, students with a non-clinical background have successfully completed this unit and there are no pre-requisites.
 The course will introduce and revise the fundamental aspects of effective primary health care, define different aspects of low-resource settings (health system, healthcare worker, patient factors etc) and their effect on knowledge translation.
 The key learning component will comprise a series of problems which will be solved in online groups and supported by guest lecturers, tutors and resources.
 Problems will include low-income country settings but also resource-challenged settings due to remoteness and/or socioeconomic and other disadvantage.
 Students will be expected to be self-directed adult learners during this unit.
-This unit of study can be combined with MIPH5004 International Health Independent Study 1 (2crp) for a total of 6 credit points.
+This unit of study can be combined with MIPH5004 International Health Independent Study 1 (2cp) for a total of 6 credit points.

 Our courses that offer this unit of study

 Online mini-lectures and readings available for 1-2 hours per week; group work online 2 hours per week

 Formative assessment: abstract of 250 words (10%); contribution to group learning (20%); 2000 word case submission (70%)